OpenIndiana/oi-docs/docs/contrib/getting-started.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
-Major changes should be done on a separate branch, appropriately named to reflect the changes being made.
+Major changes should be performed within a separate branch, appropriately named to reflect the changes being made.
 </div>

+For a list of subject to write about:

+* See the site TODO list.
+* Have a look at the site Github issues list.
+* See the [Topics](../notes/topics.md) for a list of suggestions.
+* Write a new tutorial, or complete a small section of the handbook, etc.
+* Consult with other doc team contributors for even more ideas.

 ## Visualize your changes using live preview